smithgeek/voyager-documentation/docs/validation.md

 }
 ```

-Voyager will automatically add `NotNull` rules for properties that are `required` in the request object.
+Voyager will automatically add `NotNull` rules for properties that are not nullable in the request object.

 ## Scoped services